|Nutrition Facts (per serving)|

 This recipe yields plenty of chocolate perfect for dipping and excellent for giving as a gift.
 Because tempered chocolate remains hard once it sets at room temperature, there is no worry of your confections melting in gift boxes or out on a dessert table (unlike when using melted chocolate chips).
 And, rather than use "candy coating chocolate" discs, which often contain paraffin wax as a stabilizer, this recipe calls for high-quality, and much better tasting, high-cocoa premium dark chocolate.

-- 16 ounces 66% cacao couverture dark chocolate, such as Valrhona, chopped
+16 ounces 66 percent cacao couverture dark chocolate, such as Valrhona, chopped

 To make a double-boiler, bring a pot half-full of water to a simmer over medium-high heat, and have a metal bowl that fits neatly on top of the pot.